 “I just did.
 I give you the gift of sleep, Jovi.
 Sleep.”
-Jovi blinked, struggling to keep her eyes open, overcome with the irresistible urge to sleep.
-Dean caught her as she fell to the side.
+Jovi blinked, struggling to keep her eyes open, overcome with the irresistible urge to sleep for the first time in her heartbreakingly long lifetime.
+Dean caught her as she fell to the side and pulled her to sprawl across his lap.
+He ran his fingers up and down the sleeve of her dress like he’d wanted to and could feel her warmth coming through the soft fabric.
 He was sorely tempted to just stay there for awhile, hold her in his arms, look up at the stars, the smell of the woods in his nose and the sounds of nature in his ears.
 Sorely tempted.
 But he had a war he had to get back to.

 They reappeared back in Jovi’s fortress, up on the dais where her throne was.
 Jovi was cradled in Dean’s arms, limp, looking dead.
 But Dean didn’t realize how it looked, so he just stood there dramatically and waited for everyone to react.

-At first Sam, the only entity in the room who wasn’t actively fighting, was the only one who noticed.
-Dean could see in his brother’s face he was shocked, horrified, disbelieving – but then again Sammy was always little slow on the uptake.
+At first Sam, the only entity in the room who wasn’t actively fighting, was the only one who noticed them.
+Dean could see in his brother’s face he was shocked, horrified, disbelieving, and Dean knew what he was thinking – but then again Sammy was always little slow on the uptake.
 Let him wonder, Dean thought.
 As the battle raged, Dean raised a new throne beside Jovi’s – his throne, taller and larger, and clearly above hers, in every way.
-Folks needed a reminder who was really in charge here.
+Folks needed a reminder about who was really in charge here.
 He made the darkangels’ thrones disappear because who wanted those clowns hanging around?
 He glanced around and the feminine quality of Jovi’s castle vanished, replaced by dark wood, stone, metal.
 It was his castle now.
 Theirs, but you know.
 His.

 Seriously?
 They all really thought he would kill Jovi?
 Really?
 FFS.
 “The war is OVER!
 Stop fighting and get out!”
 Everyone in the room had a comical moment of hesitation.